twin-ai/formula-ai-hack/README.md

 # Oracle FormulaAI Hack Global Competition 2022 - Team TwinAI Solution
-This repo contains our solution to Challenge 1 of the **Oracle FormulaAI Hack 2022**.
+This repo contains our winning solution to Challenge 1 of the **Oracle FormulaAI Hack 2022**.
 Our team emerged as one of the 9 prize-winning teams and won the Newcomer Team award.

 ## Challenge 1 Background